theopenconversationkit/tock/bot/connector-slack/README.md

 http://my-tock-bot-domain-name/[relative path of bot configuration]
 ```

+You need also to set the same url for 'Interactive Components' menu in order to handle button clicks.

 Then you just have to create a Bot User and to subscribe to the *message.channels* Bot Event.

 Invite the Bot user to the channel.